EO-DataHub/eodhp-guide/services/stac-fastapi.md

   - The elasticsearch implementation is configured in the [eodhp-stac-fastapi-elasticsearch-opensearch](https://github.com/EO-DataHub/eodhp-stac-fastapi-elasticsearch-opensearch repository)
 - The STAC-FastApi ingester is configured in the [stac-fastapi-ingester](https://github.com/EO-DataHub/stac-fastapi-ingester) repository
 - The Initial Catalog Harvester is configured in the [eodhp-init-catalogs-harvest](https://github.com/EO-DataHub/eodhp-init-catalogs-harvest) repository
-- The STAC-FastApi service is deployed as a public image available at public.ecr.aws/eodh/eodhp-stac-fastapi
+- The STAC-FastApi service is deployed as a public image available at public.ecr.aws/eodh/eodhp-stac-fastapi, which is built from the eodhp-stac-fastapi-elasticsearch-opensearch repository, which directly installs the parent package, eodhp-stac-fastapi, at build time.
 - The STAC-FastApi Ingester service is deployed as a public image available at public.ecr.aws/eodh/eodhp-stac-fastapi-ingester
 - The Initial catalog harvest job is deployed as a public image available at public.ecr.aws/eodh/eodhp-init-catalog-ingest